NexGenCloud/hyperstack-sdk-javascript/docs/VirtualMachineApi.md

 Restore virtual machine from hibernation

 Resumes a virtual machine from hibernation, bringing it back to an active state.
-Provide the virtual machine ID in the path to specify the virtual machine to be restored from hibernation.
+Provide the virtual machine ID that you want to restore from hibernation.

 ### Example